OurSausalito.com

 Bua Thai Kitchen — Marinship restaurant that was open briefly in 2018-20 in the space previously occupied by Bio, El Patio and La Hacienda Mexican Grill.

 Burger King — The Burger King outlet in Marin City closed at the end of 2016 after a run of over ten years.
 When your community doesn’t support a local Burger King it says something about Sausalito, but I’ll leave it to you to speculate on the significance of this shortfall.
-The building is now the Marin City Starbucks.
+The building is now the Marin City Starbucks…. because we know that any restaurant with a drive-through that closes always reopens as a Starbucks!

 Cacciucco — Took the space that once housed Vicino.
-Closed in 2011 after the dissolution of a partnership, the space is now the location of Cacciucco’s love-child Aurora.
+Closed in 2011 after the dissolution of a partnership, the space is now the location of the pleasant pizza and pasta provider Aurora.

 Cafe Rio — Coffee Shop in the office building at 3030 Bridgeway, now closed.

-Caffe Trieste — Changed its name to Taste of Rome.
+Caffe Trieste — Changed its ownership and its name to Taste of Rome in 2008.

-Caffe Tutti — In the late 1800s this part of the building held the office of the Northwest Pacific Railroad, whose tracks ended at what is now the closest Sausalito ferry pier parking lot.
+Caffe Tutti — In the late 1800s this part of what is now the Sausalito Hotel building held the office of the Northwest Pacific Railroad, whose tracks ended at what is now the parking lot closest to the Sausalito ferry pier .
 Those tracks connected Sausalito ferry boats with San Rafael and the farmland in what is now The Wine Country and points north.
-The walls on the ground floor of this building have been moved aroun numerous times to subdivide the space into smaller shops or to combine it into larger ones.
+The interior walls on the ground floor of this building have been moved around numerous times to subdivide the space into smaller shops or to combine it into larger ones.
 In the 1930s and 40s it was the cocktail lounge for Marco’s Hotel Sausalito.
 Then it because the Hotel Sausalito Coffee Shop in the late 1940s and 1950s, and Arbordale in the early 1960s.
-When the 2020 pandemic shut down the Hotel Sausalito and most service at the ferry landing, Caffe Tutti lost both its hotel referral customers and ferry passengers and closed.
+When the 2020 pandemic temporarily shut down the Hotel Sausalito and most service at the ferry landing, Caffe Tutti lost both its hotel referral customers and ferry passengers and closed.

-Cantina — In 1965 this Mexican restaurant (which on some nights had Flamenco guitar and a Flamenco dancer named Margarita — no, I didn’t make that up), took over from The Gas Works Coffee House and Restaurant, and morphed into the legendary Lion’s Share (see below) in 1967.
+Cantina — In 1965 this Mexican restaurant on Caledonia St. (which on some nights had Flamenco guitar and a Flamenco dancer named Margarita — no, I didn’t make that up), took over from The Gas Works Coffee House and Restaurant, and morphed into the legendary Lion’s Share (see below) in 1967.
 Owner and Chef Barbara Stone studied extensively in Mexico (no, I don’t know how to reconcile that with her offering Flamenco music from Spain, although Flamenco is an influence on Mexico’s Ballet Folklorico), and got rave reviews for her authentic cuisine.
-This is 20 years before authentic Mexican restaurants became more common in Marin, and even Ms. Stone could not stay in busioness then for long.
+This is 20 years before authentic Mexican restaurants became more common in Marin, and even Ms. Stone could not stay in business that long.

-Cat N Fiddle — Took the old Flynn’s Landing space, replaced after a long interlude by Harbor View Grill and now by Seafood Peddler.
+Cat N Fiddle — This restaurant took over the old Flynn’s Landing space and operated there for several years before closing during the 2008 recession.
+It was replaced (after a long interlude) by Harbor View Grill, then by the now-closed Seafood Peddler.

 Charbonet — Joseph Charbonet ran a bar in Sausalito in the late 1800’s.

-Chart House — Operated for many years on the site of the old Valhalla, and after Chart House gave up the lease it became Antidote, then another short stint as Valhalla, then Gaylord India, now closed.
-After sitting empty for years, the building is now being gutted (there was a lot of rot after so many years by the water) and they’re converting the historic building into two luxury homes.
+Chart House — Operated for many years on the site of the old Valhalla, and after the Chart House restaurant chain gave up the lease it became Antidote, then another short stint as Valhalla, then Gaylord India, now closed.
+After sitting empty for years, the building has been gutted (there was a lot of rot after so many years by the water) and converted into view condos.
 This one is especially sad for me since we held company holiday dinners in their banquet room for several years when it was Chart House.

-Christophers — Not to be confused with Christophe’s above, this 1960’s place was later followed by Flynn’s Landing, then Cat N Fiddle then Harbor View Grill and now by Seafood Peddler.
+Christophers — Not to be confused with Christophe’s above, this 1960’s place was later followed by Flynn’s Landing, then Cat N Fiddle then Harbor View Grill and the now-closed Seafood Peddler.

 Cibo — After a ten-year run, Cibo was sold to the small local chain Equator Coffee in the summer of 2019 and they became Equator Sausalito.
 (Knowing what we know about the 2020-21 pandemic, this now appears to be a brilliant business move!)
 They still sell Cibo co-founder Tera Ancona’s fabulous pastries not only here in Sausalito, but throughout all of the San Francisco and Marin Equators.
 The same extended family also owns Angelino Restaurant, and you won’t be surprised to hear that Angelino also sells Tera Ancona’s pastries!

-Conglomeration Bar — After 1993 this building housed Gatsby’s for many years, then Sausalito Chop House, then Rustico, then Plate Shop, and now Fast Food Francais, which has survived the pandemic and finally broken the “post-Gatsby’s quick-failure curse” in this location.
+Conglomeration Bar — After 1993 this building housed Gatsby’s for many years, then Sausalito Chop House, then Rustico, then Plate Shop, Fast Food Francaisand now Zalta.

 The Continental — The 1950’s and 1960’s name of the restaurant at the The Alta Mira Hotel.